fancy-flashcard/learn/README.md

 This deno module is inspired by an [education project](https://github.com/fancy-flashcard/ffc) of [DHBW Mannheim](https://www.mannheim.dhbw.de/startseite).

-It optimizes learning processes by offering
+It optimizes learning processes for humans by offering
 1. **flash card based learning**
 2. **conversation based learning**
 3. **task based learning**
 4. **tutor based learning**

-This module uses a combination of supervised and unsupervised machine learning to optimize human learning processes.
+In order to continuously optimize itself this module uses a combination of supervised and unsupervised machine learning.

 ---